Common Forklift Operator Injuries and How to Prevent Them

 Proper Training Prevents Accidents Period.

-Failure to provide proper training (including contract and temporary workers) can result in a $100,000+ OSHA fine.
+Failure to provide proper training — including training for contract and temporary workers — can result in an OSHA fine of $161,000 or more.
 This is in addition to any expenses caused by the accident itself (legal fees, equipment damage, etc.) and damage to morale.

 Connect with us online or by phone: